Apple TV+ Guide: All TV shows and movies streaming on Apple TV

 In a modern interpretation of Emily Dickinson’s life, Hailee Steinfeld stars as the misunderstood American poet in her coming-of-age story.
 Dickinson blends classical themes and carefully-crafted set pieces with anachronistic language and flair, personifications of Death, among other twists.

-Dickinson is currently on its second season.
-A third season is in production and will debut on Apple TV+ in the future.
-The show began in 2019.
+Dickinson is currently on its second season, which started on January 8.
+A third season is in development.

 Stillwater